The CRMJ Master's Degree requires either:

 - Pass, no further action.

-- Marginal performance, oral exam requested.
+- Marginal failure, written/oral exam may be requested.

 - Failure, student must retake the exam.